aryella-lacerda/react-native-easy-calendar/README.md

 ## Roadmap

-_[September 2020]:_ Currently, we support only a single-date selection calendar.
+Currently, we support only a single-date selection calendar.
 In the next couple of releases:

-- add multi-date selection support
+- multi-date selection support
-- add period selection calendar
+- new period selection calendar
-- add `makeNumberOfLinesConsistent` prop
+- accessibility improvements
-- increased code coverage
+- code coverage improvements
+- add E2E tests to CI pipeline

 ## Compatibility